Rules of the DiscoverEU contest

 The applicants have the right to have recourse at any time to the European Data Protection Supervisor.

 A complaint form will be available on the website of the contractor designated by the European Commission to arrange the travel bookings.
-Selected applicants will be informed about this possibility when booking their tickets.
+Selected applicants will be informed about this possibility when booking their passes.

 Need more information?